Adaptive Clustering Using Kernel Density Estimators: A Generic Algorithm for Estimating the Split-Tree

 Note that condition \emph{i)} simply means that the level sets of $P$ above $\rls$ are either empty or connected.
 If they are empty, there is nothing more to assume and in the other case, we can either have $\mrmde\neq \emptyset$ or $\mrmde=\emptyset$.
 If $\mrmde\neq \emptyset$ , then condition \emph{ii)} ensures that the level set $\mr$ is still thick in the sense of Definition \ref{def-reg}, while in the other case $\mrmde= \emptyset$, condition \emph{iii)} guarantees that the larger sets $\mrpde$ cannot have multiple $\t$-connected components as long as we choose $\t$ in a way that is required in the case of multiple clusters, too.
-Finally, \emph{iv)} is satisfied, for example, if $P$ has a bounded density, since this even guarantees $\mr = \emptyset$ for all $\r>\inorm h$.
+In this respect note that Lemma \ref{lemma:inradius-decreases} shows that for all $\d\in(0,\dthick]$, there exists a $\r\geq \rls$ with $\mrmde=\emptyset$.
+In other words, the situation $\mrmde=\emptyset$ does occur for all sufficiently high level sets.

-Clearly, if all $\mr$ above $\rls$ are balls, then it is easy to check that Assumption S is satisfied, and this remains true if one slightly perturbed the shape.
-Moreover, using the examples discussed in \cite{SteinwartXXb2}, it is easy to construct further examples of realistic distributions satisfying Assumption S. On the other hand, Assumption S excludes, for example, distributions whose level sets have a ``bone shape'' and whose peak is a horizontal ridge.
+Condition \emph{iii)} can also be interpreted in terms on inradius and diameter.
+Indeed, by choosing the surrounding $X\subset \Rd$ sufficiently large, Lemma \ref{lemma:inrad} shows that $\mrmde=\emptyset$ if and only if $\d\geq \inrad \mr$.
+Moreover, Lemma \ref{lemma:tau-connect-subsets} shows that $|\cct A| = 1$ for all $\emptyset \neq A\subset \mrpde$ if and only if $\t> \diam \mrpde = 2\d + \diam \mr$, where for the latter identity we used Lemma \ref{lemma:diam}.
+Combining these, we see that in the most interesting case $\g=1$, condition \emph{iii)} is satisfied if and only if